simonlewin/5-a-side/README.md

 ## Running the app

-Once installed to run the app, in your terminal, type `yarn start` to view the app in a browser at `localhost:3000`.
+To run the app, in your terminal, type `yarn start` and view the app in a browser at `localhost:3000`.

 Alternatively view the app running here: [http://simonl.developme.space/](http://simonl.developme.space/)

 ## Directory structure

-Directory Structure
+The directory structure of the app is as follows:

-- `public`: contains index.html file
+- `public/`: contains index.html file
 - `src/`: folder containing all JavaScript source files.
 Includes:
   - `App.jsx`: the main application file, imports the various components and containers to run the app
   - `components/`: presentation components, which are assembled by parent components, accepting props and managing actions via callback functions.
-  - `containers/`: contains all container components which connect components to the Redux store either to manage the passing of props or the dispatching of actions.
+  - `containers/`: container components which connect components to the Redux store either to manage the passing of props or the dispatching of actions.
   - `css/`: custom css stylesheet
-  - `data/`: contains action and reducer logic used to manage changes and actions updating the Redux store
+  - `data/`: contains action and reducer logic used to manage changes to the Redux store
-  - `index.js`: initial React JavaScript file, imports various React and Redux components and links up the Redux store and reducer
+  - `index.js`: initial React JavaScript file, imports various React and Redux components and links the Redux store and reducer

 `.gitignore`: a file used by git to determine which files and folders should be excluded from version control `package.json`: a config file to store the project's dependencies and specify which yarn scripts to run `yarn.lock`: a list of all dependencies used by the app, accessed by yarn when the development environment is initially set up

 ## The brief

-The final DevelopMe Coding Fellowship exercise was to create a tool which randomly picks 5-a-side football teams from a list of 10 names (10 players = 2 teams of 5).
+The final [DevelopMe Coding Fellowship](https://developme.training/fellowship/) exercise was to create a tool which randomly picks 5-a-side football teams from a list of 10 names (10 players = 2 teams of 5).

 Additional advanced features might also include: